codersclub/emlog.ml/docs/install_1panel2.md

 - Find the [HTTPS] setting on the left side of the basic settings and enable HTTPS
 - Then follow the prompts to fill in the certificate-related configuration information.

-### Manual deployment of emlog completed
+### Manual deployment of Emlog completed

-At this point, the manual deployment of emlog is complete.
+At this point, the manual deployment of Emlog is completed.
 You can explore more function settings by yourself.